 By Laila Fathi

-More people are becoming aware of the fact that personal grooming products can be loaded with harmful chemicals, but learning which do the most damage is no easy task.
+More people are becoming aware of the fact that personal grooming products can be loaded with nasty stuff, but learning from a long ingredients which could be the most harmful chemicals in cosmetics is no easy task.

 Top 10 Harmful Chemicals In Cosmetics